 Beyond copyright protection, Amazon Brand Registry offers brand owners an opportunity to augment their presence through sponsored listings and optimized content.
 You can build your brand and create better customer experiences using several premium features.
 Brand Registry also provides incentives for new sellers in terms of thousands of dollars in discounts and bonuses.

 Amazon Brand Registry has strict criteria and a detailed approval process before it accepts brands into the program.
 However, once you are accepted into the program, several automated tools on Amazon recognize your products as genuine and authorized.
 These tools scan the marketplace regularly and automatically remove imitation content.
 You also get 24/7 access to a global team of investigators who will promptly respond to your copyright-related complaints or concerns.

 Additionally, Brand Registry-approved sellers also see the following features in their Seller Central account.

 A+ content feature lets you include more images and videos in your product listings.
 It includes several layout features that can really improve the look and feel of your product page.

 Sponsored brands let you include features like logos and custom headlines in your Amazon advertising campaigns.
 Your ad stands out in the crowd of products so that you get more clicks.

 This feature lets you set up a free multi-page store to promote your brand and products.

 Amazon Brand Analytics

-Brand analytics gives you deeper insight into customer behavior, including search terms and data reports You can use this alongside Sellzone’s Amazon Traffic Insights Tool.
-Our reports are more personalized and comprehensive so that you can examine external traffic channels, dissect competitor strategies and make smarter, faster business decisions.
+Brand analytics gives you deeper insight into customer behavior, including search terms and data reports.
+You can use this alongside Semrush’s Traffic Insights for Amazon.
+Its reports are more personalized and comprehensive so that you can examine external traffic channels, dissect competitor strategies and make smarter, faster business decisions.